-Vanderbilt University offers comprehensive services that to provide high quality results that promote scientific discovery which can translate into improved health care.
-Most of the resources are available at no cost or very minimal cost to Vanderbilt students.
+Vanderbilt University offers comprehensive services to support scholars and enhance the quality and efficiency of their research.
+Most resources are available at no cost or very minimal cost to Vanderbilt students.

 Biostatistics Clinics are a free service staffed by the Department of Biostatistics for those who have methodologic questions about their research projects or about published articles.

 Basic instruction and practical advice on commonly encountered clinical research topics.
 Weekly sessions are typically demonstration-oriented and provide an informal setting to learn new skills.
 Workshops are held each Friday from 9:00 am to 10:00 am in the CRC Conference Room (Medical Center North S2422 A&B).
 No registration is required.

 A moderated site where where statisticians, epidemiologists, informaticists, machine learning practitioners, and other research methodologists communicate with themselves and with clinical, translational, and health services researchers to discuss issues related to data: research methods, quantitative methods, study design, measurement, statistical analysis, interpretation of data and statistical results, clinical trials, journal articles, statistical graphics, causal inference, medical decision making, etc.

 A space for candid discussions about life in academics.
 Advice and information on academic writing, presentations, networking at conferences, funding, grant reviews, managing/protecting your time, and other topics.

 - Library locations | library hours